Roach Vale Primary School's SEND Information Report

 Contact Helpline: 0808 808 3555 (9.30am-5pm, Monday – Friday)

-Emotional, Wellbeing and Mental Health Service (EWMHS) Website: https://www.nelft.nhs.uk/services-ewmhs/
+Children's and Adolescent's Mental Health Service (CAMHS) Website: https://www.nelft.nhs.uk/set-camhs

 For further additional information, please see Roach Vale's SEND policy